aws-samples/eks-workshop-developers/website/docs/eks/python/Create-Cluster.md

   </TabItem>
     <TabItem value="Compute type Managed node group(EC2)" label="Managed Node Groups (EC2)" default>

-## 1. Using cluster configuration file with Faragte nodes
+## 1. Using the cluster configuration file for Managed Node Groups
 The **[create-mng-python.yaml](https://github.com/aws-samples/python-fastapi-demo-docker/blob/main/eks/create-mng-python.yaml)** eksctl configuration file sets up a managed node groups-based cluster for deploying our [python-fastapi-demo-docker](https://github.com/aws-samples/python-fastapi-demo-docker) with the following components:

 - **Metadata**: This section contains crucial metadata about your cluster, such as the cluster's name ("managednode-quickstart"), the target AWS region ("us-east-1"), and the Kubernetes version ("1.26") to be deployed.